Flow Designer 101

 You can connect multiple paths of your flow to the input port of a single step.
 This is useful for when different segments of your flow follow the same series of steps.
 By merging them to a common path, you reduce duplicate configuration and simplify the layout of your canvas.

 When you connect multiple paths to the input port of a step, only constants and the outputs of individual steps common to all joined flow paths are available as inputs to this step.
-Alert properties are available as inputs when the flow uses only Alert activity triggers.

 Other tips & tricks

 Some steps are a little bit different, like

 Double-click a step or click the pencil icon that appears when you move the pointer over it to view or configure the step's description and available inputs, endpoint, outputs, originating steps, and version information.

 Copy a step on your canvas to save time configuring it if you want to use it again in another flow on your canvas.

 As you build and refine flows, we recommend saving as you go, since the changes you make — either configuring steps or dropping new ones in — aren't saved until you click Save.

 Remember to go back and enable the trigger if you turned it off!

 - Zoom in and out using the scroll wheel on your mouse, and drag the canvas to move it around if you want to focus on another area.